skosch/YinYangFit/docs/source/index.markdown

 While neural nets are fascinating, they tend to be black boxes: we can only make guesses at how they work, and we cannot tune their behaviour to suit our taste.
-This problem holds not just for convolutional nets, but for statistical function approximators in general; I will not discuss them further in this post.
+This problem holds not just for convolutional nets, but for statistical function approximators in general; I do not discuss them further here.

 **Honorable mention:** [Bubble
 Kerning](https://groups.google.com/forum/#!searchin/comp.fonts/laurence$20penney$20kern/comp.fonts/GEjTE9_H52M/BSLdSE2lgmsJ)